Globalization vs. Localization: What’s the Difference?

 However, an approach that never gets beyond the local has problems, too.
 A product strategy of designing a different product tailored to each market carries zero economies of scale; even worse, it leads to a bloated product portfolio and high complexity in your supply chains.
 Such a company isn’t really international; it’s a whole set of different companies without much in common.

 See the issue here?
-Globalization and localization are both great… if taken together.
+Globalization and localization are both great when you expand internationally… if taken together.
 The whole is greater than the sum of its parts.

 Do both with Lokalise